intelligence38000/android-docs/CONTRIBUTING.md

 Language preference (Java vs. Kotlin) will persist throughout /android-docs when navigating between pages.

+Make sure the snippet has all of the sections.
+If not, the locally test side will break when you click on either the Java or Kotlin toggle.
+Please view [this ticket](https://github.com/mapbox/android-docs/issues/752) if you see a `Uncaught TypeError: Cannot read property 'length' of undefined` error.

 #### Mapbox Java SDK

 All overview guides for APIs in the Mapbox Java SDK should follow this format: